What is Chronicle Set?

 Chronicle Set is built on Chronicle Map, and as such is included in the Chronicle Map Github project.
 Much of the content below is similar to Chronicle Map.

-Chronicle Set is a high performance, off-heap, in memory, persisted set.
-It works like a standard java set yet it automatically distributes elements between processes, these processes can be both on the same server or across your network.
-In other words its a low latency, huge set, which can store terabytes of elements locally to your process.
+Chronicle Set is a high performance, off-heap, in-memory, persisted set.
+Chronicle Set works like a standard Java set, yet it automatically distributes elements between processes.
+These processes can be both on the same server, or across your network.
+In other words, Chronicle Set is a low-latency, huge set which can store terabytes of elements locally to your process.

-It is able to access your elements with sub-micro-second latency.
-Chronicle is built on Java but it does not undergo, the garbage collection pauses, which most Java applications experience.
-This is because chronicle stores your elements off heap.
-Even if you have a large cache with lots of updates, the garbage collector will have almost no effect; resulting in more predictable latency and throughput.
-The off heap elements are stored in a memory mapped file, which offers further resilience to unforeseen outages.
+Chronicle Set is able to access your elements with sub-microsecond latency.
+Chronicle is built on Java, but it does not undergo, the garbage collection pauses that most Java applications experience.
+This is because Chronicle stores your elements off-heap.
+Even if you have a large cache with lots of updates, the garbage collector will have almost no effect.
+This results in more predictable latency and throughput.
+The off-heap elements are stored in a memory mapped file that offers further resilience to unforeseen outages.

-Creates a simple set and adds data to it :
+The following example creates a simple set, and adds data to it:

 Set<Integer> set = ChronicleSetBuilder.of(Integer.class).create(); set.add(1);